Skynerd/Stock_Market_Prediction/README.md

 # Stock Price Prediction with LSTM and Moving Averages

 This project demonstrates how to predict stock prices using a Long Short-Term Memory (LSTM) model trained on historical stock data.
 The model predicts future prices based on the last 60 days of stock prices.
-It also provides buy/sell signals based on moving averages.
+It also provides buy/sell signals based on moving averages and predicted prices.

 ## Features